Azure/Industrial-IoT/docs/deploy/howto-add-aks-to-ps1.md

 ```

 Now you will need to decide whether you want to use configuration that has been pushed to Azure Key Vault
-as secrets by deploy scripts or pass details of all required Azure resources through YAML file.
-Based on
+as secrets by deployment scripts or pass details of all required Azure resources through the chart.
+Based
-that the YAML files for `azure-industrial-iot` Helm chart will look a bit differently.
+on that the YAML files for `azure-industrial-iot` Helm chart will look a bit differently.

 #### Using configuration in Azure Key Vault